-The simple answer is yes, of course, otherwise the email hosting companies would be under fire for facilitating criminal activity.
+The simple answer is yes, of course; otherwise the email hosting companies would be under fire for facilitating criminal activity.
 The problem is that people can use BCC to help them do things that are illegal, immoral, or unethical.
-Fraud and scams are nothing new, but this 'newish' technology allows scam artists and phishers to do their work more efficiently.
+Fraud and scams are nothing new, but this "newish" technology allows scam artists and phishers to do their work more efficiently.

-Decisions Chart for Sending Things CC Vs. BCC
+Decision Chart for Sending Things CC Vs. BCC

-I Want to ____ Should I
+I Want to:

 Let everyone know who's included in the conversation